codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/other-registries.md

 ---
 title: "Other Registries"
-description: "Connect any Docker registry to Codefresh"
+description: "Connect any Docker registry for pipeline integration"
 group: integrations
 sub_group: docker-registries
 redirect_from: